HL7/davinci-atr/input/pagecontent/spec.md

 The Bulk Data Export async pattern is used by this IG for the implementation of the davinci-data-export operation.
 The actual Bulk Data export operation is not directly used in this IG.

-Producer systems SHALL support the [$davinci-data-export operation](OperationDefinition-davinci-data-export.html) operation for member attribution list implementation.
+Producer systems SHALL support the [$davinci-data-export](OperationDefinition-davinci-data-export.html) operation for Member Attribution List implementation.

-Producer systems SHALL support the exportType of ```hl7.fhir.us.davinci-atr``` for implementing Member Attribution List IG.
+Producer systems SHALL support the exportType of ```hl7.fhir.us.davinci-atr``` for implementing the Member Attribution List IG.

-Producer systems SHALL export only the patients contained in the identified group if a list of member references are supplied as part of the [$davinci-data-export operation](OperationDefinition-davinci-data-export.html) operation.
+Producer systems SHALL export only the patients contained in the identified group if a list of member references are supplied as part of the [$davinci-data-export](OperationDefinition-davinci-data-export.html) operation.

 When member references are not supplied, the Producer systems SHALL export data for all members contained in the Member Attribution List.

 Producer systems SHALL support the reading and searching of Group resources per the capability statement expectations outlined below.

-Producer systems SHALL support ```Group,Patient,Coverage,Practitioner,Organization``` as resource types for the ```[base]/Group/[id]/$davinci-data-export?resourceTypes``` parameter for the exportType of ```hl7.fhir.us.davinci-atr```.
+Producer systems SHALL support ```Group,Patient,Coverage,Practitioner,Organization``` as resource types for the ```[base]/Group/[id]/$davinci-data-export?_type``` parameter for the exportType of ```hl7.fhir.us.davinci-atr```.

-Producer systems SHOULD support ```Related Person, PractitionerRole, Location``` resource types for the ```[base]/Group/[id]/$davinci-data-export?resourceTypes``` parameter for the exportType of ```hl7.fhir.us.davinci-atr```.
+Producer systems SHOULD support ```Related Person, PractitionerRole, Location``` resource types for the ```[base]/Group/[id]/$davinci-data-export?_type``` parameter for the exportType of ```hl7.fhir.us.davinci-atr```.

-Producer systems SHALL reject requests that do not contain the minimum resource types of ```Group,Patient,Coverage,Practitioner,Organization``` as resource types for the ```[base]/Group/[id]/$davinci-data-export?resourceTypes``` parameter for the exportType of ```hl7.fhir.us.davinci-atr```.
+Producer systems SHALL reject requests that do not contain the minimum resource types of ```Group,Patient,Coverage,Practitioner,Organization``` as resource types for the ```[base]/Group/[id]/$davinci-data-export?_type``` parameter for the exportType of ```hl7.fhir.us.davinci-atr```.

-* The producer SHALL create NDJSON files for each of the resources that are linked to the member to create an attribution list as outlined below
+* The producer SHALL create NDJSON files for each of the resources that are linked to the member to create an Member Attribution List as outlined below

 The resource list includes

 	The Patient who is the member.
-	The Coverage which resulted in the Patient being a member of the Group The Organization to which the Patient is attributed to as part of the attribution list.
+	The Coverage which resulted in the Patient being a member of the Group The Organization to which the Patient is attributed to as part of the Member Attribution List.
-	The Practitioner or PractititonerRole that the patient is attributed to as part of the attribution list The RelatedPerson who may be the Subscriber of the Coverage.
+	The Practitioner or PractitionerRole that the patient is attributed to as part of the Member Attribution List The RelatedPerson who may be the Subscriber of the Coverage.
-	The Group itself which contains the list of members and their relationship to the other members.
+	The Group itself contains the list of members and their relationship to the other members.

-Producer systems SHALL support the Bulk Data Kick-off Request for the [$davinci-data-export operation](OperationDefinition-davinci-data-export.html) as defined in the [Bulk Data IG]({{site.data.fhir.ver.bulkig}}/index.html) export operation specification.
+Producer systems SHALL support the Bulk Data Kick-off Request for the [$davinci-data-export](OperationDefinition-davinci-data-export.html) as defined in the [Bulk Data IG]({{site.data.fhir.ver.bulkig}}/index.html) export operation specification.

-Producer systems MAY support the Bulk Data Delete Request for the [$davinci-data-export operation](OperationDefinition-davinci-data-export.html) as defined in the [Bulk Data IG]({{site.data.fhir.ver.bulkig}}/index.html) export operation specification.
+Producer systems MAY support the Bulk Data Delete Request for the [$davinci-data-export](OperationDefinition-davinci-data-export.html) as defined in the [Bulk Data IG]({{site.data.fhir.ver.bulkig}}/index.html) export operation specification.

-Producer systems SHALL support the Bulk Data Status Request for the [$davinci-data-export operation](OperationDefinition-davinci-data-export.html) as defined in the [Bulk Data IG]({{site.data.fhir.ver.bulkig}}/index.html) export operation specification.
+Producer systems SHALL support the Bulk Data Status Request for the [$davinci-data-export](OperationDefinition-davinci-data-export.html) as defined in the [Bulk Data IG]({{site.data.fhir.ver.bulkig}}/index.html) export operation specification.

 Producer systems SHALL set the requireAccessToken to ```true``` within the Bulk Data Status Request response body as defined in the [Bulk Data IG]({{site.data.fhir.ver.bulkig}}/index.html) export operation specification.

-Producer systems SHALL require Consumer systems to provide valid ```access token``` to access the member attribution list files.
+Producer systems SHALL require Consumer systems to provide valid ```access token``` to access the Member Attribution List files.

-Producer systems SHALL support the Bulk Data File Request for the [$davinci-data-export operation](OperationDefinition-davinci-data-export.html) as defined in the [Bulk Data IG]({{site.data.fhir.ver.bulkig}}/index.html) export operation specification.
+Producer systems SHALL support the Bulk Data File Request for the [$davinci-data-export](OperationDefinition-davinci-data-export.html) as defined in the [Bulk Data IG]({{site.data.fhir.ver.bulkig}}/index.html) export operation specification.

 When the Consumer systems do not have appropriate authorization to the data requested, the Producer systems SHALL return OperationOutcome with appropriate error message.